microprediction/timemachines/README.md

  a *scalar* quantity *r*.
 This imposes at skater "design time" a consistent hyper-parameter space.
 This step may seem unnatural, but it facilitates comparisons of models and hyper-parameter optimizers in different settings.
   It is workable, we hope, with some space-filling curve conventions.
 More on that below.

+### Skater Elo ratings and rankings

+Ratings for time series models, including some widely used packages such as fbprophet, are produced separately for different horizons.
+Specifically, we create a different Elo rating for looking k=1 steps ahead versus k=13 steps ahead, say.
+A rating is produced for each k in the Fibonacci sequence.
+See [skater_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards) sub-directories.
+For example some good ways to predict univariate time series 8 steps in advance might be suggested by the rankings at [/leaderboards/univariate_008](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards/univariate_008) but of course their are caveats.

 ### Obligatory picture of a skater